rsyslog/rsyslog/source/impstats.rst

 This module provides periodic output of rsyslog internal counters.
 Note that the whole statistics system is currently under development.
-So availabilty and format of counters may change and is not yet stable (so be prepared to change your trending scripts when you upgrade to a newer rsyslog version).
+So availability and format of counters may change and is not yet stable (so be prepared to change your trending scripts when you upgrade to a newer rsyslog version).